 “Being a caregiver is the most rewarding thing.
 CCA really cares about their caregivers, and I’ve learned that you have a community—you’re not in this alone.”

-Research appearing in the March/April 2024 edition of the peer-reviewed journal Professional Case Management suggests the Center for Caregiver Advancement’s high-quality caregiver training contributes to reduced emergency room visits.
+A research article appearing in the March/April 2024 edition of the peer-reviewed journal Professional Case Management suggests that high-quality caregiver training provided by the Center for Caregiver Advancement (CCA) contributes to reduced emergency room visits for the consumers in their care.
+The study also suggests that receiving care from a CCA-trained caregiver appears to reduce healthcare costs for these consumers.

-Training was associated with several other factors that impact quality of life.
-For consumers with trained caregivers, researchers saw:
+Training through CCA was associated with several other factors that impact quality of life.
+For consumers who receive care from trained caregivers, researchers saw:

 20% fewer complications for consumers with chronic illness